 Is It Stressful Being a Software Engineer?

 Being a software engineer can be stressful.
-Software engineers need to be aware of a lot of things, including deadlines, smooth operation of the software, production bugs, etc. However, the situation can vary based on the organization, endurance, and experience level.
+Engineers juggle deadlines, software performance, and production bugs.
+However, the situation changes based on the organization, experience, and endurance.

 Sources of Stress in Software Engineering